High-efficiency optical frequency mixing in an all-dielectric metasurface enabled by multiple bound states in the

 To boost the nonlinear optical frequency mixing, the designed metasurface simultaneously supports the BIC resonances at the wavelengths of the three input beams in the near-infrared regime.
-This can be confirmed by performing eigenmode analysis as well as by the simulated electromagnetic field profiles under $y$-polarized normal incidence in Fig. S2 of Supplement 1.
-Note that the distributions of the electromagnetic fields are even under $C_{2}$ around the $z$ axis for eigenmodes 2, 3, and odd for mode 1, and thus these modes cannot be simultaneously excited by a normally incident plane wave whose electromagnetic fields are odd.
-As such, the $y$-polarized inclined plane waves are adopted to introduce the radiation leakage channels to transform the genuine BIC into the quasi-BIC resonances.
+This can be confirmed by performing eigenmode analysis as well as by the simulated electromagnetic field profiles under $y$-polarized normal incidence in the Supplemental Material\cite{SM} (see, also, reference \cite{Hsu2016} therein).
+Note that the distributions of the electromagnetic fields are even under $C_{2v}$ around the $z$ axis for eigenmodes 2, 3, and odd for mode 1, and thus these modes cannot be simultaneously excited by a normally incident plane wave whose electromagnetic fields are odd.
+The $y$-polarized inclined plane waves are adopted to introduce the radiation leakage channels to transform the genuine BIC into the quasi-BIC resonances.
 Fig. 2(a) presents the evolutions of the transmission characteristics of the metasurface when the inclined incident angles are increased.
 The leaky resonances of quasi-BIC can be visualized with the observable finite linewidth of transmission under the oblique incidence.
-As a demonstration for resonantly enhanced frequency mixing, an incident angle of 10$^{\circ}$ is adopted here.
+As a demonstration for resonantly enhanced frequency mixing, an incident angle of 10$^{\circ}$ is adopted here due to a tradeoff between calculation speed and accuracy.
 In this case, the simulated transmission spectra of the metasurface exhibit the three narrow resonances around the corresponding wavelengths shown in Fig. 2(b).
-We estimate the $Q$ factors of the quasi-BIC resonances by fitting the simulated transmission spectra with a Fano line shape expressed by $T=|a_{1}+ia_{2}+\frac{b}{\omega-\omega_{0}+i\gamma}|^{2}$, where $a_{1}$, $a_{2}$, and $b$ are real numbers, $\omega_{0}$ is the resonance frequency of quasi-BIC, and $\gamma$ is the total leakage rate\cite{He2018, Qin2022}.
-Meanwhile, the multipolar characteristics of each resonance is quantitatively identified using the Cartesian multipole decomposition, shown in Fig. S3 of Supplement 1.
+We estimate the $Q$ factors of the quasi-BIC resonances by fitting the simulated transmission spectra with a Fano line shape expressed by $T=|a_{1}+ia_{2}+\frac{b}{\omega-\omega_{0}+i\gamma}|^{2}$, where $a_{1}$, $a_{2}$, and $b$ are real numbers, $\omega_{0}$ is the resonance frequency of quasi-BIC, and $\gamma$ is the total leakage rate\cite{He2018, Li2019, Qin2022}.
+Meanwhile, the multipolar characteristics of each resonance is quantitatively identified using the Cartesian multipole decomposition, shown in the Supplemental Material\cite{SM} (see, also, reference \cite{Kaelberer2010, Savinov2014} therein).
 The asymmetric oblique incidence of light triggers the transition from BIC to quasi-BIC reonances via small but perceptible interaction with the continuum, giving rise to the ultrahigh $Q$ factors to increase the field enhancement.